This post may contain affiliate links.

-Many won’t have tried South Indian food, chicken tikka massalla, it ain’t.
+Many won’t have tried South Indian food, don’t expect chicken tikka masala and butter chicken.

 The curries of British and Australian Indian restaurants primarily come from the north, heavy with meat and ghee, the South of India is totally different and very distinctive.

-Idli are another breakfast favourite, little pillows of fermented rice, again served with sambar and chutney.
+Idli are another favourite, we often eat these for breakfast.
+Little pillows of fermented rice, again served with sambar and coconut chutney.
 Great with your morning coffee.
-I haven’t tried any here yet, I can’t wait!

 The star of the show is the thali or banana leaf, as they call it in Kuala Lumpur.
-A banana leaf plate to mix your food on, a selection of curries, chutneys, curd, poppadom or bread and, of course, sambar.
+A banana leaf plate to mix your food on, a selection of curries, chutneys, curd, poppadom or bread.

 We just had one for lunch, 7MYR, under $3 AU and it was sensational.
 The photos I took were rubbish, sorry.
 A good excuse to go for another one!